fschrogl/advent-of-code/src/main/java/at/schrogl/aoc/d04/README.md

 * pid (Passport ID)
 * cid (Country ID)

-Passport data is validated in batch files (your puzzle input).
+Passport data is validated in batch files (your puzzle data).
 Each passport is represented as a sequence of key:value pairs separated by spaces or newlines.
 Passports are separated by blank lines.

 Here is an example batch file containing four passports: